What Is The Rate Of Return Of A Delaware Statutory Trust?

 Our total return on the DST with a five-year holding period is 42.1%.

-When it comes to DSTs, there are a number of potential advantages they have over direct real estate investments, especially for the investor who is looking for a passive investment.
+When it comes to DSTs, there are a number of potential advantages they have over direct real estate investments, especially for the investor looking for a passive investment.
 Additionally, the simplified ownership structure (one decision-maker), non-recourse debt, and its tax sheltering abilities, when used with a 1031 exchange, make it an attractive alternative to direct real estate for some people.
-Whether a DST is a good fit for you is best discussed with your financial team or tax advisor.
+Whether a DST is the right fit for you is best discussed with your financial team or tax advisor.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.